cortex-js/compute-engine/src/api.md

 - `involution`: \\( f(f(a)) \longrightarrow a \\)
 - `commutative`: sort the arguments.

-If his expression is already canonical, the value of canonical is `this`.
+If this expression is already canonical, the value of canonical is `this`.

 [`BoxedDomain`](#boxeddomain)